naineshv/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk avgdailydata](figure/avgdailydata.png)

-The maximum number of average steps and the time of day at which the peak is seen is calculated below.
+The maximum number of average steps and the time of day at which the peak is observed is calculated below.
 We can see the same in the plot above as well.
 The 5-minute interval at 835 hours (or 8:35 AM) shows the maximum average daily activity of ~206 steps.

 ```r
 max(timeseriesdata$average_steps)